 The right magnifying mirror is an essential part of your vanity kit.
 It will allow you to apply eyeliner precisely, but without showing you every slightly enlarged pore on your nose.
 The key to choosing your mirror lies in finding the right magnification for your eyesight and needs, without dizzying distortion.

-To better understand what to look for in a makeup mirror, let’s dive into how this whole magnification thing works.
+To better understand what to look for in a vanity mirror, let’s dive into how this whole magnification thing works.

 Magnification enlarges an image in order for it to be inspected more clearly, or, in our case, for us to apply makeup more precisely.